 - Add the butter in a piece at a time, be careful as it may sputter!
 Stir with a heatproof spatula as you add the butter.
 Stir in the cream, salt, and vanilla.
 Let cool until it is very thick.
 If you're not using it straight away, pour into a container and let cool completely before placing in the fridge.
 When you're ready to use, heat up for 15-20 seconds in the microwave until it is pourable.

 - Take the cheesecake out of the fridge after at least 12 hours.
 Remove it from the springform pan.
-Pour over your salted caramel and use an offset spatula to smooth it over the cheesecake.
-Place your chocolate ganache into a piping bag and drizzle over the caramel.
-Finally, scatter over your chopped pecans.
+I find the best way to do this is using a butter knife or an offset spatula to gently run along the edges.
+Then unclip the sides.